freenandes/prez/list/docs-design.md

 </style>

 <!--
+Overview:
 - Defined a strategy for the documentation
   - Generate consensus
-  - Understand the usefulness
+  - Value for the goals
 - Established the co-ownership
   - Share responsibility
   - Garner expertise
 - Made it clear and accessible
   - Readable
-  - More visible
+  - Visible
-  - Tweaked where needed to meet needs
+  - Tweaked to meet needs
+  - Extended to better serve people
-- Shaped a better user experience
+- Improved the user experience
   - Researched
   - Experimented
   - Created guidelines
-  - Made the obvious journeys clearer
+  - Highlighted the main journeys
+  - Cross-linked more
 - Unified documentation websites’ experience
+  - Made it feel whole
+  - Ease navigation
+  - Professional looking

+To do:
+- How users are experiencing
+  - Journeys effective?
+  - Do we have more views?
+- Review outdated content
+  - A lot of bloat
+  - Needs thorough review
+- Weed out inconsistencies
+  - All instances closer to each other in structure
+- Add practical examples/recipes
+  - In our studies
+  - People benefit from seeing examples
+  - Create them when we have more time
 -->

 ---